 Life after asbestos goes on with no detectable consequences for many people.
 But for the small and unfortunate portion that develops an asbestos-linked illness-such as asbestosis, mesothelioma or other forms of cancer-life is never the same again.
 All of these chronic and pervasive conditions cause significant physical and emotional distress for the victim and in the case of mesothelioma cancers, death.

 There is much information available about asbestos, its consequences, and options for legal recourses.
 To offer victims of asbestos an easy and straightforward guide that is designed to cover a myriad of topics-from veteran exposure and cutting-edge treatment options to choosing a legal representative and taking your personal injury case to court.

 This installment of our series is designed specifically for the family and friends of those affected by malignant mesothelioma.
 If you are a victim who has been following this month-long guide to life after asbestos-please take this time to share Part XVIII with your loved ones, in addition to reading the following advice for supporting those struggling with a mesothelioma diagnosis.

-Often the most important thing you can do to support a loved one suffering from malignant mesothelioma is simply to be present-in whatever way(s) he or she needs you to be.
+Often the most important thing you can do to support a loved one suffering from malignant mesothelioma is simply to be present in whatever way(s) he or she needs you to be.
 Be there to listen.
 Be there to provide emotional, as well as physical, support.
 Be there as a caretaker when needed.
-Sometimes, merely being by your loved ones side-with nothing said between the two of you-is the best support you can offer.
-Most important, let the person know that you are there for him (or her) and don’t be afraid to ask how you may be of help or comfort.
+Sometimes, merely being by your loved ones side-with nothing said between the two of you is the best support you can offer.
+Most importantly, let the person know that you are there for him (or her), and don’t be afraid to ask how you may be of help or comfort.

 Take care of business.